xma711/notebook/big_data/spark/README.md

 Reference: https://linode.com/docs/databases/hadoop/install-configure-run-spark-on-top-of-hadoop-yarn-cluster/

-set up the hadoop cluster as normal.
+set up the Hadoop cluster as normal.
-Then somehow link the hadoop cluster with the spark (follow the tutorial)
+Then somehow link the Hadoop cluster with the spark (follow the tutorial)

 btw even in this case, there are client and cluster modes.